Using Data Security Manager with Databricks

 6.4 Creating an Application

-Perform the following steps to create an application (app) for the group created in the previous section:
+Perform the following steps to create an application (app) in the Fortanix DSM:

-• Assigning the new app to groups: Select the group created in Section 6.3: Creating a Group.
+4. Assigning the new app to groups: Select the group created in Section 6.3: Creating a Group from the list.

 6.5 Copying the API Key